 Both annelids and arthropods have segmented bodies and yet they differ in that the arthropods have an armour-like covering called the exoskeleton, which is composed of a material known as chitin.
 With their development, they also go through a process of moulting (ecdysis) where they peel their skin and create a new, bigger one.

-Currently, members of the phylum Arthropoda possess bilateral symmetry and paired jointed appendages (legs, antennae) through which movement and manipulation of the environment are made possible hence easy manipulation of the surrounding environment hence the ability to inhabit a variety of places.
+The Members of the phylum Arthropoda have bilateral symmetry and paired jointed appendages (legs, antennae) through which movement and manipulation of the environment are made possible hence easy manipulation of the surrounding environment hence the ability to inhabit a variety of places.

 Arthropods are bi-laterally symmetrical that is their bodies are symmetrical in such a way that they can reflect each other.
 This is related to the smooth and well-coordinated locomotion of certain parts of the body’s structure.